The COVID-19 Vaccine And Children: What if You and Your Ex Don’t Agree?

 By Timothy Henderson | August 5, 2021

-With the assistance of law student Connor Cameron
+with the assistance of law students Connor Cameron and Kierston Potter

 To truly understand this issue from a family law legal perspective, it’s important to look at a number of different considerations, including: your child’s age and whether or not the court may give weight to your child’s opinion; whether or not you have a custody arrangement in place and how the courts may deal with this; and the court’s past decisions regarding the issue of vaccinating children.

 Your Child’s Age Plays a Role in the Discussion